shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/CloudLabs.AI/LAB[PL-900]_M04Lab01_Power_Automate.md

    3. Actual Start has a value.

    > **Note**: To view this data, navigate to make.powerapps.com in a new tab.
 Click Solutions on the left pane to locate your solution.
 Select the Visit entity, then select the Data tab.
-Click Active Visits in the top right-hand corner to display the view selector, then select All fields.
+Click Active Visits in the top right-hand corner to display the view selector, then select All Columns.

 2. Navigate to your solution and locate the **Security Sweep** flow.
 Click the **...** and click **Edit**.

 3. When your flow opens, click **Test**.

-4. Select **I'll perform the trigger action**.
+4. Select **Manually** under Test Flow.

 5. Click **Test** and **Run Flow**.

 6. When flow competes, click **Done**.

-7. Expand **Apply to each**, then expand the **Send an email notification** step.
+7. Expand **Apply to each**, then expand the **Send an email notification(V3)** step.
 Check the **Subject**, **Email Body** values.

 8. Navigate to solution, click **...** next to the flow, select **Turn off**.
 This is to prevent flow from executing on a schedule on the test system.